rituraj-17/rituraj-17/README.md

 ## About me
 Hi, I'm Rituraj.
 I'm new on github.
 - I'm currently learning ML.
-- I'm trying learn DSA as well.
+- I'm trying to learn DSA as well.

 ---
 > I'll write a quote here when i find a good one from the internet